mml/aoc2023/README.md

    I sketched the solution on paper the night before, in Scheme, and it shows in the way I "take the cdr" of arrays over and over again.
 Very inefficient, lots of copying, but it seems to work fine.
+8. Using [zsh](https://www.zsh.org/) is really more of a novelty act.
+   Something you do on a dare.
+I didn't use any external programs, so this isn't just a "pipeline" solution, but it uses zsh as a language in its own right.
+This problem was a good fit because it didn't need fancy types or very many functions.
+It's the sort of thing that works just fine with a few global variables and would also be easy in BASIC.
+Even the Euclidean algorithm stuff.